With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Fairview Firs Srtf is a mental health treatment center in Fairview, OR, located at 1945 Ne 205th Avenue, 97024 zip code area.
 Fairview Firs Srtf provides residential treatment.
-Fairview Firs Srtf offers group therapy, activity therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
-Fairview Firs Srtf also supports clients referred from the court/judicial system, people with serious mental illness and people with PTSD.
-Additional services at Fairview Firs Srtf consist of case management, illness management and recovery and mentoring/peer support/consumer-run services.
+Fairview Firs Srtf offers cognitive behavioral therapy, psychotropic medication and activity therapy to adults, young adults and seniors 65 or older.
+Fairview Firs Srtf also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
+Additional services at Fairview Firs Srtf consist of case management, diet and exercise counseling and family psychoeducation.

 Learn MoreRockwood Residential Treatment Home is a mental health clinic in Portland, Oregon, located at 17640 Ne Halsey Street, 97230.
 Rockwood Residential Treatment Home offers residential treatment.
-Rockwood Residential Treatment Home provides activity therapy, group therapy and trauma therapy to adults and young adults.
+Rockwood Residential Treatment Home provides cognitive behavioral therapy, psychotropic medication and trauma therapy to adults and young adults.
 Rockwood Residential Treatment Home also supports seniors or older adults and people with serious mental illness.
-Some other services provided by Rockwood Residential Treatment Home include psychosocial rehabilitation services, case management and suicide prevention services.
+Some other services provided by Rockwood Residential Treatment Home include psychosocial rehabilitation services, suicide prevention services and case management.

 Learn MoreLife Works Nw is a mental health facility in Portland, OR, located at 18417 Se Oak Street, in the 97233 zip code.
 Life Works Nw provides outpatient treatment.
-Life Works Nw provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to young adults, children / adolescents and adults.
-Life Works Nw also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
-Some other services available at Life Works Nw include intensive case management, illness management and recovery and supported employment.
+Life Works Nw provides couples/family therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and children / adolescents.
+Life Works Nw also supports people with serious mental illness, people requiring dual diagnosis treatment and transitional age young adults.
+Some other services available at Life Works Nw include supported housing, intensive case management and supported employment.

 Learn MoreNative American Rehab Association nara Northwest is a mental health clinic in Gresham, OR, located at 620 Ne 2nd Street, 97030 zip code area.
 Native American Rehab Association nara Northwest provides outpatient treatment and telemedicine/telehealth.
-Native American Rehab Association nara Northwest offers behavior modification, psychotropic medication and group therapy to young adults, adults and children / adolescents.
-Native American Rehab Association nara Northwest also supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
-Additional services offered at Native American Rehab Association nara Northwest include suicide prevention services, family psychoeducation and diet and exercise counseling.
+Native American Rehab Association nara Northwest offers individual psychotherapy, psychotropic medication and group therapy to adults, young adults and children / adolescents.
+Native American Rehab Association nara Northwest also supports clients referred from the court/judicial system, transitional age young adults and LGBT.
+Additional services offered at Native American Rehab Association nara Northwest include education services, housing services and suicide prevention services.

 Learn MoreLifeline Connections Camas is a mental health treatment clinic in Camas, Washington, located at 329 Ne Lechner Street, in the 98607 zip code.
 Lifeline Connections Camas provides telemedicine/telehealth and outpatient treatment.
-Lifeline Connections Camas provides individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents, adults and young adults.
+Lifeline Connections Camas provides trauma therapy, dialectical behavior therapy and group therapy to children / adolescents, adults and young adults.
 Lifeline Connections Camas also supports people with serious mental illness.
-Additional services provided by Lifeline Connections Camas consist of case management, family psychoeducation and suicide prevention services.
+Additional services provided by Lifeline Connections Camas consist of case management, suicide prevention services and family psychoeducation.

 Learn MoreMorrison Child And Family Services Child And Family Outpatient/irving is a mental health facility in Portland, OR, located at 1507 Ne 122nd Avenue, 97230 zip code area.
 Morrison Child And Family Services Child And Family Outpatient/irving provides outpatient treatment.
-Morrison Child And Family Services Child And Family Outpatient/irving provides trauma therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents and young adults.
-Morrison Child And Family Services Child And Family Outpatient/irving also supports people with PTSD, LGBT and people requiring dual diagnosis treatment.
+Morrison Child And Family Services Child And Family Outpatient/irving provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults and children / adolescents.
+Morrison Child And Family Services Child And Family Outpatient/irving also supports LGBT, people with PTSD and people requiring dual diagnosis treatment.
 Additional services offered by Morrison Child And Family Services Child And Family Outpatient/irving consist of family psychoeducation and case management.

 Learn MoreLuke Dorf Inc Client Services East is a mental health clinic in Portland, OR, located at 1952 Se 122nd Avenue, in the 97233 zip code.
 Luke Dorf Inc Client Services East provides outpatient treatment.
-Luke Dorf Inc Client Services East offers cognitive behavioral therapy, individual psychotherapy and group therapy to adults, seniors 65 or older and young adults.
-Luke Dorf Inc Client Services East also supports people with PTSD, people with trauma and people with serious mental illness.
-More services at Luke Dorf Inc Client Services East include case management, intensive case management and mentoring/peer support/consumer-run services.
+Luke Dorf Inc Client Services East offers cognitive behavioral therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and young adults.
+Luke Dorf Inc Client Services East also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with trauma.
+More services at Luke Dorf Inc Client Services East include court-ordered outpatient treatment, intensive case management and diet and exercise counseling.

 Learn MoreWillamette Rose Rtf is a mental health center in Portland, Oregon, located at 12505 Se Raymond Street, 97236 zip code.
 Willamette Rose Rtf provides residential treatment.
-Willamette Rose Rtf offers dialectical behavior therapy, couples/family therapy and trauma therapy to seniors 65 or older, young adults and adults.
+Willamette Rose Rtf offers trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Willamette Rose Rtf also supports people with serious mental illness, people with PTSD and people with trauma.
-More services available at Willamette Rose Rtf include housing services, mentoring/peer support/consumer-run services and psychosocial rehabilitation services.
+More services available at Willamette Rose Rtf include case management, supported employment and vocational rehabilitation services.

 Learn MoreChildrens Center is a mental health treatment center in Vancouver, WA, located at 13500 Se 7th Street, 98683 zip code area.
 Childrens Center provides outpatient treatment.
-Childrens Center offers trauma therapy, couples/family therapy and psychotropic medication to young adults, children / adolescents and adults.
+Childrens Center offers behavior modification, cognitive behavioral therapy and psychotropic medication to children / adolescents, young adults and adults.
 Childrens Center also supports children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Childrens Center consist of psychosocial rehabilitation services, family psychoeducation and case management.
+Additional services at Childrens Center consist of psychosocial rehabilitation services, case management and family psychoeducation.

 Learn MoreDaybreak Youth Services Vancouver Outpatient is a mental health clinic in Vancouver, Washington, located at 11818 Se Mill Plain Boulevard, Suite 307, 98684.
 Daybreak Youth Services Vancouver Outpatient offers outpatient treatment.
-Daybreak Youth Services Vancouver Outpatient provides trauma therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents.
-Daybreak Youth Services Vancouver Outpatient also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
-Some other services provided by Daybreak Youth Services Vancouver Outpatient include case management, family psychoeducation and intensive case management.
+Daybreak Youth Services Vancouver Outpatient provides activity therapy, couples/family therapy and behavior modification to children / adolescents.
+Daybreak Youth Services Vancouver Outpatient also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Some other services provided by Daybreak Youth Services Vancouver Outpatient include case management, education services and intensive case management.

 Learn More75th Home is a mental health facility in Portland, OR, located at 4729 Se 75th Avenue, in the 97206 zip code.
 75th Home provides residential treatment.
-75th Home provides psychotropic medication, activity therapy and group therapy to seniors 65 or older, adults and young adults.
+75th Home provides group therapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
 75th Home also supports clients referred from the court/judicial system.
-Some other services available at 75th Home include housing services, psychosocial rehabilitation services and illness management and recovery.
+Some other services available at 75th Home include illness management and recovery, psychosocial rehabilitation services and housing services.

 Learn MoreProvidence Portland Medical Center Adult Outpatient Services is one of mental health facilities in Portland, Oregon, located at 5228 Ne Hoyt Street, Building B, 97213 zip code.
 Providence Portland Medical Center Adult Outpatient Services provides partial hospitalization/day treatment and outpatient treatment.
-Providence Portland Medical Center Adult Outpatient Services provides cognitive behavioral therapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Providence Portland Medical Center Adult Outpatient Services provides dialectical behavior therapy, group therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Additional services provided at Providence Portland Medical Center Adult Outpatient Services include case management.

 Learn MoreProvidence Portland Medical Center Bh Unit is a mental health clinic in Portland, OR, located at 4805 Ne Gilsan Street, 97213 zip code area.
 Providence Portland Medical Center Bh Unit provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
-Providence Portland Medical Center Bh Unit offers group therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and adults.
-Providence Portland Medical Center Bh Unit also supports people with trauma, people with PTSD and people with Alzheimer's or dementia.
-Additional services offered at Providence Portland Medical Center Bh Unit include suicide prevention services, mentoring/peer support/consumer-run services and integrated primary care services.
+Providence Portland Medical Center Bh Unit offers cognitive behavioral therapy, dialectical behavior therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Providence Portland Medical Center Bh Unit also supports people requiring dual diagnosis treatment, seniors or older adults and clients referred from the court/judicial system.
+Additional services offered at Providence Portland Medical Center Bh Unit include integrated primary care services, mentoring/peer support/consumer-run services and suicide prevention services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.